 The Foundation is committed to funding programs and projects that deliver high impact, that are in urgent need of funding from a priority basis, not a financial need and that have a high potential for success.
 Our policy is to seek out organizations and programs with a well-defined sense of purpose, demonstrated commitment to making the best use of available resources and a reputation for accomplishing their objectives.

-Organizations must hold charitable registration status with Canada Revenue Agency and must have completed one full year of operation and have filed their annual return with Revenue Canada.
-Animal Aid Foundation is prohibited from awarding grants to organizations that do have a registered charity number.
+Organizations must hold charitable registration status with Canada Revenue Agency and must have completed one full year of operation and have filed their annual return for a full 12 month period.
+Animal Aid Foundation is prohibited from awarding grants to organizations that do not have a registered charity number.

 Priority Funding Consideration